Georgia State Route 120: Route description

 SR 120 begins at an intersection with SR 100 (Bowdon Street) in Tallapoosa, in Haralson County.
 It heads northeast into Buchanan.
 Here, it first intersects US 27 Business/SR 1 Business.
 Then, it meets US 27/SR 1.
 Just before leaving the county, it enters Draketown, where it intersects SR 113 (Buchanan Highway).
 The two routes run concurrent to the northeast.
 In Paulding County, it enters Union.
 There, they intersect SR 101.
 At this intersection, SR 113 departs to the north.
 About 4 mi later, it intersects SR 120 Connector (Scoggins Road).
 Nearly 4 mi later, SR 120 enters Dallas.
 Almost immediately, it meets US 278/SR 6 (Jimmy Campbell Parkway).
 At this intersection, SR 6 Business (Buchanan Street) east begins and heads northeastward.
 US 278/SR 6/SR 120 head concurrently to the southeast.
 At the east end of town is SR 61 (Nathan Dean Boulevard).
 Farther to the east, in Hiram, the concurrency intersects SR 360 and Bill Carruth Parkway.
 At this intersection, SR 120/SR 360 head northward on Charles Hardy Parkway.
 Just over 2000 ft later, they meet SR 6 Business (Atlanta Highway).
 At Macland Road, SR 360 splits off to the southeast, while SR 120 continues to the northeast.
 A short distance later, it intersects SR 92 (Hiram Acworth Highway).
 Approximately 1.5 mi later, the road enters Cobb County.
+Approximately 1 Mile later, It passes through Lost Mountain Road and Eventually, Lost Mountain.
 Just before entering Marietta, the highway passes through Kennesaw Mountain National Battlefield Park.
 In the central part of the city, it intersects SR 5 and the western terminus of SR 120 Alternate (North Marietta Parkway NW).
 At this intersection, SR 5/SR 120 head to the southeast.
 About 1.5 mi later, they intersect SR 360 (Powder Springs Street).
 Only a short distance later, the two routes split.
 To the southeast is Southern Polytechnic State University and then US 41/SR 3 (Cobb Parkway SE).
 A short distance later is an interchange with Interstate 75 (I-75).
 To the northeast, the highway meets the eastern terminus of both SR 3 Connector (Roswell Road) and SR 120 Alternate (North Marietta Parkway NE).
 It crosses over the Willeo Creek into Fulton County.
 In Roswell, it intersects SR 9 (South Atlanta Street), where they begin a concurrency to the northeast.
 In the central part of the city, they intersect the eastern terminus of SR 92 (East Crossville Road) and SR 140 (Holcomb Bridge Road).
 For about a block, SR 140 joins the concurrency, until it departs to the northwest on Houze Road.
 SR 9/SR 120 pass the North Fulton Hospital, just before entering Alpharetta.
 In the central part of the city, SR 9 departs to the north on South Main Street, while SR 120 heads eastward on Old Milton Parkway.
 Farther to the east is an interchange with US 19/SR 400 (Turner McDonald Parkway).
 In Johns Creek, it meets SR 141 (Medlock Bridge Road).
 The road crosses over the Chattahoochee River over the Abbotts Bridge and enters Gwinnett County and the Chattahoochee River National Recreation Area.
 In Duluth is an intersection with US 23/SR 13 (Buford Highway).
 The route continues to the southeast, until just before it meets I-85.
 Just before entering Lawrenceville, it meets the southern terminus of SR 317 (Lawrenceville Suwannee Road).
 Slightly to the southeast, is an interchange SR 316 (University Parkway).
 The city limits pass within the interchange.
 SR 120 continues to the southeast until it meets its eastern terminus, an intersection with US 29/SR 8, in the central part of the city.